-For more information contact Trilby Bias at trilbybias@gmail.com.
+For more information contact Shaya Blackmon at shayshayblackmon@yahoo.com.

 IMPORTANT: This is a family event and at least one parent must to be present with their child(ren) at all times.
 No drop-offs allowed.